Understanding and Mitigating the Bias in Sample Selection for Learning with Noisy Labels

+We test ITEM's performance on two human-made noisy datasets and three website noisy datasets.
+Considering that semi-supervised learning can utilize the sample discarded by the sample selection framework to regularize the model's learning \cite{li2020dividemix}, we integrate ITEM with the Pseudo-labeling technique \cite{lee2013pseudo} to further improve the performance.

-The results can be found in Table \ref{tab:cifar10N}.
+1) \emph{Results on CIFAR10N \& 100N}.
+The results are shown in Table \ref{tab:cifar10N}.
 First, our method achieves remarkable performance on both two settings (\emph{w/} or \emph{w/o} SSL).
 When training without SSL, ITEM outperforms previous methods by a large margin.
 Compared with Late Stopping, a newly proposed method, ITEM achieves 5.88\% improvements on \emph{worst}-labels.
-When training with SSL, ITEM is also superior to the previous SOTA method DivideMix.
-It is worth noting that even training without SSL, ITEM surprisingly gains greater performance than those methods that leverage SSL approaches.
+When training with SSL, ITEM is superior to the previous SOTA method, DivideMix.
+Even training without SSL, ITEM surprisingly gains greater performance than those methods that leverage SSL approaches.

-\textbf{Results on Clothing-1M}.
-Going beyond the small-scale benchmark such as CIFAR-10 \& 100, we also test the performance of ITEM and ITEM* on a large-scale dataset Clothing-1M, which contains roughly 38.49\% noisy labels.
-The results are shown in Table \ref{tab:clothing}.
-We can observe that both ITEM and ITEM* outperform existing methods by a meaningful margin.
-For example, ITEM* achieves 0.17\% improvements compared with the second-best method PES.
-The result verifies that our method is effective for enhancing model generalization in large-scale real-world scenarios.
+2) \emph{Results on Food101N, Clothing1M, and WebVision}.
+The results are shown in Table \ref{tab:realworld}.
+On Food101N, our proposal achieved the best performance, outperforming SURE (the method with the second-best performance) \cite{li2024sure} by 0.14\%.
+On Clothing1M, the performance of our proposal is not the best but considerably competitive.
+Compared with the best performance, the 75.1\% test accuracy, ITEM obtained a closed score, \emph{i.e.}, 75.08\%.
+On WebVision, we keep the convention from the work \cite{xia2023combating} that tests the performance on the validation set of WebVision.
+ITEM significantly improved Top-1 accuracy by nearly 1.3\%.